ddev/ddev/docs/content/users/usage/troubleshooting.md

 ### Method 2: Fix port conflicts by configuring your project to use different ports

-To configure a project to use non-conflicting ports, remove router port configuration from the project and set it globally to different values.
+To configure DDEV to use non-conflicting ports, remove router port configuration from the project and set it globally to different values.
 This will work for most people:

 ```
 ddev config global --router-http-port=8080 --router-https-port=8443